 Operations like factory farms are a drain on our natural sources.
 Eating vegan is one of the best actions you can take for the environment.
 Animal agriculture is one of the three largest sources of greenhouses emissions, and unlike cutting on commuting or travel, changing the content of your food from animals to plants doesn’t force you to change your life that much.
 You can still eat just as much as you did before.

 Animal agriculture is also the main cause of deforestation.
 That Amazon rainforest being cut down in Brazil?
 It’s almost all for cattle feed and grazing.
 In the U.S. a full 41% of all land is used by animal agriculture, including livestock feed, pastureland, and the factory farm operations themselves.
 They compete with biodiversity and promote extinctions of other species living in nature.
 There’s very little to like about animal agriculture when it comes to the environment.

 People who go vegan often have the greater good in mind.
 Consider the number of people who go hungry all over the planet.
 We’re using tons of grains and vegetables to overfeed farmed animals.
 Instead, we could use those resources to feed people who desperately need nourishment.

 For example, most of the soybeans grown in the world is fed to the animals who are grown for human food.
 But this is extremely wasteful.
 A cow needs 25 times the calorie input to produce one calorie in meat yield.
 That’s like throwing away 24 plates of food every time you eat a plate of meat.

 Let’s face it: it’s cool to go vegan.
 Lots of celebrities have spoken publicly about their veganism, for instance, and parents are passing this tradition on to their children.

 People are so passionate about veganism that they often won’t consider dating someone who doesn’t have the same dietary beliefs.
-Friends often bond over plant-based recipes.
+Friends often bond over plant-based meats and recipes.